 Something like lavender works well as it has been shown to decrease heart rate and blood pressure.
 Try the scents in oils, candles or even body creams and make it part of your bedroom routine.

 Think about your own bedroom – is it a sanctuary?
 When you enter the bedroom do you have good thoughts?
-Does it make you want to crawl in bed?
+Does it make you want to crawl into bed?
 If it doesn’t entice you in, you need to make some changes.